Earning respect and trust doesn’t have to take time.

 2. Find stories they don’t know about

 Editors love writers who can save them time by doing research and coming up with new stories and slants for them.
-Make your editor look good in front of her superiors by consistently coming up with good ideas that she can take with her to staff editorial meetings.
+Make your editor look good in front of her superiors by consistently coming up with excellent ideas that she can take with her to staff editorial meetings.
 (Read this post on why you should be proactive about finding ideas instead of waiting to be assigned stories.)

 3. Have all the answers

-It’s important to know the subject you’re pitching and that’s partly why so many experienced writers advise that you specialize.
-When an editor calls you to discuss your pitch it’s in your best interest to have the answers.
+It’s important to know the subject you’re pitching, and that’s partly why so many experienced writers advise that you specialize.
+When an editor calls you to discuss your pitch, it’s in your best interest to have the answers.

 4. Come up with clever additions